UK travel giant Thomas Cook collapses, cancels all bookings | DW | 23.09.2019

 Thomas Cook collapsed Monday, leaving hundreds of thousands of people stranded around the globe.

-The UK's Civil Aviation Authority (CAA) said the world's oldest travel agency had now ceased trading after 178 years in business, as frantic efforts began to repatriate holidaymakers.
+The UK's Civil Aviation Authority (CAA) said the world's oldest travel agency had now ceased trading after 178 years in business.

+In a statement, Thomas Cook said it was unable to reach an agreement between its stakeholders and proposed money providers, adding that "it had no choice but to take steps to enter into compulsory liquidation with immediate effect."

-"Due to the significant scale of the situation, some disruption is inevitable, but the Civil Aviation Authority will endeavor to get people home as close as possible to their planned dates," the authority said in a statement.
+The travel agency said that due to the scale of the situation, "some disruption is inevitable" but that the Civil Aviation Authority "will endeavor to get people home as close as possible to their planned dates."

-"Thomas Cook has ceased trading so all Thomas Cook flights are now canceled," it added.
+"Thomas Cook has ceased trading so all Thomas Cook flights are now canceled," the travel company stated.

+Thomas Cook UK confirmed the cancellation of all flights from British airports on September 23 and September 24 while in Germany Thomas Cook flights "are not guaranteed" on these dates.

+The reasons behind the collapse are manifold from uncertainties arising from Brexit to competition from low-cost carriers and the rise of online travel purchasing.

 The company's chief executive apologized, adding that all attempts were made to avoid liquidation.
 The operator had been looking for €226 million ($250 million) from investors to save it from insolvency.